 It's unlikely that customer who is coming to your store to spend $50 to $100 will buy another product for $100 but if you suggest a product for $10 or $20, they wouldn't mind the extra purchase that complements their current one.
 If someone is out to purchase $50-$100 of goods, it's hard to convince them to purchase another $100 but easy to convince them to add a $20 product that complements their purchase.

-For example, if your customer is buying a pair of running shoes, you might suggest a pair of socks or bundle of to go with them.
+For example, if your customer is buying a pair of running shoes, you might suggest a pair of socks or bundle of to go with them. - Up-sell items: Upselling is also making a suggestion to your customer but for a higher value product.

 Let's go again with the running shoes example.
 Your customer is planning to buy running shoes for $100, you suggest an upgrade or better alternative for $120 or $130.
 That's an up-sell and it means that instead of making a $100-purchase, your customer grew their average order value to $130.